Welcome to today's edition of the Rush 24-7 podcast.

 They didn't want Brady to be the MVP because Brady and Belichick and Kraft are so tied to Trump.

-And I'm telling you, at halftime of that game last night, they thought it was nine o'clock on election night.
+And I'm telling you, at halftime of that game last night, they thought it was 9 o'clock on election night, and Hillary Clinton was still going to win in a landslide.

 And the Atlanta Falcons are up 28 to 3 over the New England Patriots, and they're starting to celebrate.

-They're thinking they're going to get vindication that Trump's going to be embarrassed and that his stars and the Patriots are going to be humiliated by the team from Atlanta.
+They're thinking they're going to get vindication, that Trump's going to be embarrassed, and that his stars and the Patriots are going to be humiliated by the team from Atlanta.

-Patriots have 1% chance of winning the game.
+At halftime, Patriots have 1% chance of winning the game.

-Halfway through the third quarter, Nate Silver, 538, after the Patriots had had to punt.
+Halfway through the third quarter, Nate Silver, 538, after the Patriots had had to punt, and they were still down 28-3 midway through the third quarter.

 Patriots' chance of winning now down to one half of 1%.

-And the same liberals who thought Hillary had it in a bag on election night thought that Trump was going to be eating excrement and the Patriots are going to be disappointing Trump and Trump disappointed them.
+And the same liberals who thought Hillary had it in a bag on election night thought that Trump was going to be eating excrement, and the Patriots are going to be disappointing Trump, and Trump disappointed them.

 And instead, on the pregame show, during the interview with Bill O'Reilly, Trump had predicted the Patriots a win by eight.

-I had predicted a Patriots win, and in parentheses, I said, and it could be a route, and in the second half, it was a route.
+And in parentheses, I said, and it could be a route and in the second half, it was a route.

-And uh they just beside themselves.
+And they just beside themselves.

 It doesn't seem that anything they do works.

-Investors Business Daily has a pullout.
+Investors Business Daily has a pollout.

 51% back Trump's temporary ban on refugees.

-Because I've got a whole stack coming up on this, including who is the judge.
+Look, I'm getting a little bit ahead of myself here because I've got a whole stack coming up on this, including who is the judge.

 This is so typical of the left.

-They they they highlight the fact that this judge, Judge Robart out in the state of Washington, is a George W. Bush appointee, as if to say, he's a Republican man, he's a conservative man, and he ruled against Trump because he knows Trump's a dictator.
+They highlight the fact that this judge, Judge Robart, out in the state of Washington, is a George W. Bush appointee, as if to say, he's a Republican man.

 He knows Trump's in the throne.

-Whoa, whoa, Judge Robart's not a Republican.
+Judge Robart's not a Republican.

 Judge Robart is not a conservative.

-Judge Robart is a judge chosen by what Patty Patty Patty old mom and t-shirt.
+Judge Robart is a judge chosen by what Patty, what was it?

 Patty Murray.

-My cousin Steve is a federal judge, and my uncle, his father was a federal judge.
+My cousin Steve is a federal judge, and my uncle, his father, was a federal judge.

-He was appointed during the Reagan presidency, and Steve during the George W. Bush presidency is federal judge in Missouri.
+He was appointed during the Reagan presidency and Steve during the George W. Bush presidency.

-And in the state of Washington, it in many, in many cases, and I there's actual full details on this on how this happened, but they blue slipped the opening of the district court judge in the state of Washington, and Patty Murray was able to finagle getting her judge because in many cases, senators from states, even if the opposite party are given great deference in the establishment.
+And in the state of Washington, in many cases, and there are actual full details on this on how this happened, but they blueslipped the opening of the district court judge in the state of Washington.

-In the establishment, this is many of the things that many people think wrong with the establishment, although some people probably don't think this is all that bad, but the way it worked in the establishment, let's say you're Bush, and there's a district court opening in the state of Washington.
+But the way it worked in the establishment, let's say you're Bush, and there's a district court opening in the state of Washington.

 Well, the senator in the senators in states get the opportunity to recommend.